Laura Pasquino

 I’m from Estonia.
 I was born in Tallinn.

-My parents were passionate art collectors and my first memory is listening to their conversation about an important painting that needed to be restored.
-I understood very little of it but I still remember their exitement and their discussions in detail about each painting.
-Time to time they involved me in those conversations and took me frequently to galleries and art auctions.
-I am very grateful for having had that experience from early age.
+My parents were passionate art collectors, and my first memory is listening to their conversation about an important painting that needed to be restored.
+I understood very little of it, but I still remember their excitement and their discussions in detail about each painting.
+Time to time, they involved me in those conversations and took me frequently to galleries and art auctions.
+I am very grateful for having had that experience at an early age.

 I love the texture of stoneware and how it transforms in the fire.

-I try to be concious about the amount of material I use for my creations.
-I make my works as thin as possible.
-It makes the creation process often more challenging as the material can brake easily before it is fired.
-However the end result is lighter and more beautiful.
+I try to be conscious about the amount of material I use for my creations.
+I make my work as thin as possible.
+It makes the creation process often more challenging as the material can break easily before it is fired.
+However, the end result is lighter and more beautiful.

 Thank you for this interview.